jeffreylean/gopherize/CONTRIBUTING.md

 <a name="addex"></a>
 ### Adding an exercise

 The first step is to add the exercise!
-Name the file `exercise/yourTopic/yourTopicN.go`, make sure to put in some helpful links, and link to sections of the book in `exercises/yourTopic/README.md`.
+Name the file `exercise/yourTopic/main.go`, make sure to put in some helpful links, and link to sections of the book in `exercises/yourTopic/README.md`.
+If you have multiple exercises, you may name the file `exercise/yourTopic/yourTopicN/main.go`.
+(For example: `exercise/go-routine/chapter1/main.go`)

 Next make sure it runs with `go`.
 The exercise metadata is stored in `exercise.yaml`.